Are wheels covered under warranty?

 Wheel coverage is a little tricky

-Wheels are one of the most visible parts on a car.
+Wheels are one of the most visible parts of a car.
 However, they’re one of the few items that warranties usually don’t cover.
 In fact, getting a warranty for your wheels can be difficult unless you purchase a special policy.
 And, even then, it may not cover everything.

-Wheels are not covered by most car warranties.
+Wheels aren’t covered by most car warranties.

 Jump to insightReplacing your wheels can cost hundreds of dollars (if not thousands), but the cost varies significantly from vehicle to vehicle.